Itineraries

 Seven curators propose seven walks through the galleries participating in BGW2024 from their particular points of view.
 The seven guide-texts by Xavier Acarín, David Armengol, Cèlia del Diego, Carles Guerra, Sofia Lemos, Patricia Sorroche and Linda Valdés will be available here in September.

-• A walk by curator Linda Valdés: News from Somewhere
+• News from Somewhere: a walk by curator Linda Valdés

 Seven curators propose seven walks through the galleries participating in BGW2024 from their particular points of view.